IzClyde/AngeliteBuddy/README.md

 ## Project Overview

-Angelite Buddy is a dating app that provides smart user matching using a combination of:
+Angelite Buddy is a matching app that provides smart user matching using a combination of:

 -   **Collaborative Filtering Algorithm**: Recommends potential matches based on users' common interests and previous interactions.
 -   **Elo Rating System**: An adjustable ranking system that updates user ratings after each interaction to reflect match quality.